stormpath/stormpath-rails/README.md

   config.application.href = ENV['STORMPATH_APPLICATION_HREF']
 end
 ```
 The `STORMPATH_API_KEY_FILE_LOCATION` is the location of your Stormpath API Key file.
-Information about getting this file is found in the [Ruby Quickstart](http://docs.stormpath.com/ruby/quickstart/).
+Information about getting this file can be found in the [Ruby Quickstart](http://docs.stormpath.com/ruby/quickstart/).

 The `STORMPATH_APPLICATION_HREF` represents the Application in Stormpath that is your Rails application.
 You can get the href from the Stormpath Admin Console or the API.

-## Useage
+## Usage

 ### Helper Methods